 What makes you exceptional?

 All of the things we have looked at in this article are really only a general overview.
 So much more could be said about structure and tone and the mechanics of writing your essay.
-For more comprehensive help, please visit our website.
-And remember Samuel Johnson's admonition.
+Remember Samuel Johnson's admonition.
 With some diligent thought and effort you can no doubt produce essays that will enhance your application and communicate more than a list of accomplishments.
 You have the opportunity to really introduce yourself and show your school why you belong there.
 So take advantage of it.